An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Convergence of ISA

 \subsection{ISA with predetermined step size sequence}

-The proof of the convergence of the ISA iterates~$x^k$ is somewhat more involved than for the usual subgradient method as, e.g., in~\cite{S85}.
-This is due to the additional error terms by inexact projection and the fact that $f_k\geq f^*$ is not guaranteed since the iterates may be infeasible.
+The proof of the convergence of the ISA iterates~$x^k$ is somewhat more involved than for the classical subgradient method as, e.g., in~\cite{S85}.
+This is due to the additional error terms by adaptive approximate projection and the fact that $f_k\geq f^*$ is not guaranteed since the iterates may be infeasible.

-\textbf{Proof of Theorem~\ref{thm:ISA_conv_apriori}.}~ We rewrite the estimate (\ref{eq:distIPrxSq}) with $x=x^*\in X^*$ as
+\textbf{Proof of Theorem~\ref{thm:ISA_conv_apriori}.}~ We rewrite the estimate \eqref{eq:distIPrxSq} with $x=x^*\in X^*$ as

-and obtain (by applying (\ref{eq:basic_isa_divergent_series}) for $k=0,\dots,m$)
+and obtain (by applying \eqref{eq:basic_isa_divergent_series} for $k=0,\dots,m$)

 Our first goal is to show that $\sum_k\beta_k$ is a convergent series.
 Using $\norm{h^k}\leq H$ and denoting $A\define \sum_{k=0}^\infty \alpha_k^2$, we get